 Disclosure: This page may contain affiliate links.

-That being said, if all you’re looking for is something basic at a low price point, then 200-thread count cotton sheets at a modest price may be all that you need.
+That being said, if all you’re looking for is something basic at a low price point, then 200-thread count cotton sheets at a modest price may be what you need.
 Be warned: it won’t feel soft though!

 Well, the last time I was looking for the most basic design of 400 thread count sheet sets from a major discount retailer, the prices seemed high for what you get.
 A 400 thread count fitted and flat queen sheet set with two pillowcases can be hard to find for under $40, selling more typically for around $45-$70.
 Although this is the market rate, it seemed to me a high price to shell out for sheets that did not have the highest softness level.
 (Note that here we are discussing the price per set, not per sheet.)
 This led me to pose the question: